laravel/docs/billing.md

 <a name="adding-subscriptions"></a>
 #### Adding Subscriptions

-If you would like to add a subscription to a customer who already has a default payment method set you can use the `add` method when using the `newSubscription` method:
+If you would like to add a subscription to a customer who already has a default payment method you may invoke the `add` method on the subscription builder:

+    use App\Models\User;

     $user = User::find(1);